UpadhyayBindu/UpadhyayBindu.github.io/projects.md

 #Projects

 Below are some of the projects I have done at the Department of Industrial Design, Eindhoven University of Technology.
-I am a postgraduate design trainee in the User System Interaction Programme.
-Some more information about the USI programme can be found here.
+I am a postgraduate design trainee in the User System Interaction Program.
+Some more information about the USI program can be found here.

 User Onboarding for Eventix